lead service lines

 Public Utilities Committee -

-Staff said the long-term financing concept would mean the city carries the debt for up to 20 years and would need to prove reductions in sewer inflow/infiltration, and staff said there is not yet a clear measurement method for that proof.
+Staff said the long-term financing concept would require the city to carry debt up to 20 years and to prove reductions in sewer inflow/infiltration, and staff said there was not yet a clear measurement method for that proof.

 Public Utilities Committee -